ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

+BE SUPER CONSISTENT WITH TERMINOLOGY!
+Is it a worker collective or a cooperative?
+You spend time in the abstract talking about HSO, SM, and HC, yet only mention HSO and SM in passing at the very end, and don't mention HC at all!
+So either make it more central to your narrative or drop the names from the abstract.
+I don't feel as if cbacs were truly demonstrated to be feasible or effective.
+You kinda talk around those thing.
+I think it's more important to make those point really clear.

 # Worker Collectives for Generative Justice

 ## Abstract

 How do marginalized people self-organize?
 Generative Justice provides an outline of self-empowerment for marginalized members of society, which has many "vehicles."

+(You don't use the term "vehicle" outside the abstract, either define it and use it in the article or don't use it in the abstract.)

 _Consensus-based worker collectives_ are one such "vehicle" for Generative Justice, providing _unalienable coownership_ of an organization.
 However, despite being a seemingly powerful "vehicle" for Generative Justice, worker collectives remain a severely under-researched topic.
-This article aims to provide a platform which clarifies the terminology and concepts relevant to worker cooperatives, but also to utilize anecdotes, as a founder of Hypatia Software Organization, Slime Mom, and Hen Coop, in order to demonstrate how consensus-based worker collectives are a feasible, effective model for Generative Justice.
+This article aims to provide a platform which clarifies the terminology and concepts relevant to worker cooperatives, but also to utilize anecdotes, as a founder of Hypatia

+("worker collectives" or "worker cooperatives"?
+Need to be consistent with terminology.)

+Software Organization, Slime Mom, and Hen Coop, in order to demonstrate how

+(What are these 3 things?
+Better to say "as a founder of three consensus-based worker collectives for transgender individuals," or something like that.)

+consensus-based worker collectives are a feasible, effective model for Generative Justice.
 I also include specific implementations of worker collectives for Generative Justice.

+(I wouldo do a "## Introduction" here more fully stating the problem that you see.
+Why do these worker collectives?
+What is the historical problems with marginalization that these worker collectives will solve?
+What are your motivations for writing this article?
+Don't assume the reader knows anything.)

 ## Disambiguation
+(## Background)

 ["Generative Justice"](https://generativejustice.wikispaces.com/) can crudely be defined as a member-owned cooperative formed to empower its marginalized